Steve Reevis: Personal life and death

 In 1991, Reevis married his wife, Macile, a member of the Choctaw tribe, an artist, and a clothing designer.
-Together, they lived in Morongo Valley, California and the Missoula, Montana area and had three children together.
+Together, they lived in Morongo Valley, California, and the Missoula, Montana, area and had four children together.
 Reevis died on December 7, 2017, of undisclosed causes in Missoula, at the age of 55.
 At the time of his death, he was survived by his wife, their children, and three grandchildren.